 China’s recent capital market reform

 China’s swift move did not surprise the investment and asset management world.
-BlackRock and Neuberger Berman were the first two firms to apply for mutual fund management qualification in April 2020.
-On June 11, 2021, the Shanghai based BlackRock Fund Management Co Ltd got permission to operate as a fund management company, paving the way for BlackRock to launch its first domestic mutual fund in China.
+BlackRock and Neuberger Berman were the first firms to apply for mutual fund management qualification in April 2020.
+On June 11, 2021, the Shanghai-based BlackRock Fund Management Co Ltd got permission to operate as a fund management company, paving the way for BlackRock to launch its first domestic mutual fund in China.

-Despite the recent US-China trade tensions and the impact of the Covid-19 pandemic, China was resolute in keeping its promise in opening its financial sector.
-China is in dire need to develop a mature capital market amid the goals of Chinese Yuan’s internationalisation, rebalancing the misallocated domestic asset classes, and expanding the gradually depleting national pension fund pool.
+Despite the recent US-China trade tensions and the impact of the Covid-19 pandemic, China was resolute in keeping its promise to open its financial sector.
+China is in dire need of developing a mature capital market amid the goals of the Chinese Yuan’s internationalisation, rebalancing the misallocated domestic asset classes, and expanding the gradually depleting national pension fund pool.

-Even though China’s economy size is big, Morgan Stanley Capital International, an index provider company, only increased the ratio of China’s A shares from 5% to 20% in its MSCI Emerging Markets Index in 2019.
+Even though China’s economic size is big, Morgan Stanley Capital International, an index provider company, only increased the ratio of China’s A shares from 5% to 20% in its MSCI Emerging Markets Index in 2019.
 While the Chinese economy is still underrepresented in the index, it reflects the fact that the Chinese capital market is relatively immature.
-In terms of asset classes, most of China’s investors put majority of their portfolio into the housing market.
-At the same time, China’s fast growing ageing population is facing an exhausting pension fund system that is likely to run out by 2035.
-These problems, the policy makers found, can be alleviated by further opening the financial sector to international investors.
+In terms of asset classes, most of China’s investors put the majority of their portfolios into the housing market.
+At the same time, China’s fast-growing ageing population is facing an exhausting pension fund system that is likely to run out by 2035.
+These problems, the policymakers found, can be alleviated by further opening the financial sector to international investors.

 Specific reforms in the private equity sector in China